A338 / Blackwater Junction FAQs

 The A338 / Blackwater Improvements scheme was completed on time and on schedule at the end of June 2019.
 The scheme has introduced a longer, safer and more efficient Blackwater Junction southbound on slip and northbound off slip.
 In addition, a longer southbound off slip is now in operation at the Cooper Dean Roundabout.

 The new Blackwater Junction southbound on slip extends to approximately halfway down the Wessex Water Works.
-The area in between the southbound on slip and the Cooper Dean off slip will facilitate the proposed junction for Wessex Fields.
+The area in between the southbound on slip and the Cooper Dean off slip will include a new link off slip to the Wessex Fields development site boundary line.

 What’s happened to the vegetation in the area north of Blackwater West?